The ABCs of Cannabinoids

 The world is talking about CBD more and more.
-As individuals continue to benefit from CBD products, new users continue to ask “How CBD works?”
+As individuals continue to use and recommend CBD products, new users continue to ask “How CBD works?”
 Let’s talk about CBD, the Endocannabinoid System, and CBD’s natural abilities.

 In the 1990s, researchers discovered receptors that would one day be known as the Endocannabinoid System.
 When we refer to the endocannabinoid system, or ECS, we’re referring to receptors within our body that respond to cannabinoids.

 For a mental picture, imagine your immune system – vast and reaching every corner of your body.
-Your ECS is almost a mirror image of this, offering a plethora of ways to help your body reach overall health.
+Your ECS is almost a mirror image of this, offering a plethora of ways to help your body.
 It is good to keep in mind that we are naturally built with an ECS.
 This would mean that our bodies are built to break down and utilize cannabinoids!

 CB1 receptors are found in the central nervous system.
 This suggests that the CB1 receptor can impact the chemistry in our brain and even influence our mental health and daily stress levels.

 CB2 receptors are concentrated in the immune system, and can dictate the system’s response to oxidate stress, inflection, and also inflammation.

 Our body aims for homeostasis, or balance, constantly.
 Because of the social war waged on cannabis through the 1960s, our ECS has been ignored.
 While bodies naturally produce cannabinoids, it isn’t often enough to facilitate the overall potential of the ECS.
 To put it more simply, many individuals have a cannabinoid deficiency.